Lentil, Sausage, and Cabbage Soup

 (Scroll down for complete recipe with nutritional information.)

 - Then cut up the sausage, carrots, onion, celery, and cabbage one at a time and add each to the soup.
+(You can use coleslaw mix instead of chopping up cabbage if you prefer.
+For a lower-carb option use 4 cups coleslaw mix and skip the carrots.)

-- Simmer the soup on low heat for 2-3 hours, or until lentils are soft and starting to dissolve into the soup and some of the vegetables are breaking down.
+- Simmer the soup on very low heat for 2-3 hours, or until lentils are soft and starting to dissolve into the soup and some of the vegetables are breaking down.
 Add more liquid part way through the cooking time if it seems like the soup is getting too thick.
 (The long cooking time doesn’t improve the looks, but it does add flavor!)

 - When you’re ready to serve the soup, stir in a couple of tablespoons of balsamic vinegar (or white balsamic vinegar) and cook for a few minutes.